naheller/NateSite-hugo/NateSite/content/resume.md

 Editorial Intern --- 2012

 *Wrote for and edited the magazine's online blog using the Rivista CMS.
 Researched and cataloged local businesses in order to keep advertisement slots up-to-date.*

+---

+Download a PDF copy of my resume [here](NathanHeller-Resume.pdf).